Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 Now, is that worth it?

-Are the the lives of those people worth being being a charter member of the Sierra Club to you?
+Are the lives of those people worth being a charter member of the Sierra Club to you?

-But what is wrong with increasing the cafe standards where the average person who's paying over three dollars a gallon of gasoline can drive further because if the gallon of gasoline is ten bucks a gallon, the rich it doesn't matter.
+I'm not going to pull a liberal stunt here where you switch gears, where we're on a topic, but what is wrong with increasing the cafe standards where the average person who's paying over $3 a gallon of gasoline can drive further because if the gallon of gasoline is $10 a gallon, the rich, it doesn't matter.

-What is it about m marketplace economics you don't get, Dan?
+What is it about marketplace economics you don't get, Dan?

-I mean, let's be i if in fact having a car that goes thirty or forty miles per gallon is so advantageous, they would be produced.
+If, in fact, having a car that goes 30 or 40 miles per gallon is so advantageous, they would be produced.

 There's nothing in the marketplace that is keeping anybody from buying a car, riding a scooter, or walking or bicycling.

-And so what this this particular bill is going to do is gonna put Detroit out of business.
+And so what this particular bill is going to do is going to put Detroit out of business.

-And that's why even Democrats like John Dingle have reservations on it.
+And that's why even Democrats like John Dingell have reservations on it.

 And Detroit said, okay, we'll produce the larger, safer vehicle that doesn't get as good a gas mileage, but that people want.